Deepseek-APIs/deepseek-mpi/README.md

 - Pass `--log-file /path/to/log` (alias `--log`) to override the MPI log destination and repeat `--verbose` to raise the underlying console verbosity.
 - Use `--response-dir` when you need deterministic artifacts for downstream pipelines or compliance.
 - Response files are enabled by default (saved under `responses/` per rank/chunk).
 Disable with `--no-response-files` if you only want log output.
-- `--tasks` ensures the entire file (including large spreadsheets) is read once and then auto-sliced, so you’re never limited by the number of hardware threads on the box.
+- `--tasks`/`--mp` (and the legacy `--np`) ensures the entire file (including large spreadsheets) is read once and then auto-sliced, so you’re never limited by the number of hardware threads on the box.
 - Autoscaling keeps big drops moving: chunk mode divides payloads across existing ranks; threads mode simply logs a reminder that MPI ranks are fixed, so schedule a larger `-np` yourself if you need more concurrency.
 - Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (Anthropic `sk-ant-`, GLM `gk-`/`glm-`, Azure OpenAI `sk-aoai-`/`sk-az-`, etc.) steer the client toward the right REST API.
 Explicitly set `--api-provider` if you need to override the heuristic.
 - Inside the ncurses prompt, hit `Ctrl+C` to clear the active line, type `:quit`/`:exit`/`:q` to bail out without sending anything, and rely on the REPL-specific `/help` + `/clear` commands when you run with `--repl`.
 - The REPL scrollback keeps up to 1024 lines; use Page Up/Down (or Home/End) to browse prior output without leaving the TUI, or enable `--tui-log-view` to mirror logs in a dedicated pane.
+Only the most recent `--repl-history` turns are resent to the API each time (default 4), so you can keep visual history without blowing past context limits.
 - Logs stay inside the ncurses pane by default when `--tui` is active; auto mode hides most mpirun/log noise so only warnings and responses remain, while `--no-tui-log-view` drops back to stdout and `--tui-log-view` explicitly keeps the full log stream.
 - Use git for change tracking – a clean history keeps regressions easy to spot.
 - When you need a guided UX, run `mpirun -np 4 ./src/deepseek_mpi --repl`.
 Every time you press `Ctrl+K` the REPL gathers the ongoing conversation, packages it into a payload, and runs inference without spawning a second binary.
 Type `:quit` or press `Esc` to exit the REPL.
-- REPL slash commands are intentionally minimal: `/help` shows shortcuts, `/clear` wipes the staged buffer, `/quit` sets `:quit` for the next submission, and `/np` simply reminds you to restart with a different `-np` if needed.
+- REPL slash commands are intentionally minimal: `/help` shows shortcuts, `/clear` wipes the staged buffer, and `/quit` sets `:quit` for the next submission.

 ### REPL File Staging
 - Press `Tab` to focus the file-path field, type an absolute/relative path, and hit Enter to append the file contents directly into the prompt buffer (a trailing newline is added automatically if the file does not end with one).
-- Large files are pasted verbatim, so be mindful of `--max-request-bytes`—break huge uploads into smaller prompts or rely on `--tasks` so chunking keeps up.
+- Large files are pasted verbatim, so be mindful of `--max-request-bytes`—break huge uploads into smaller prompts or rely on `--tasks`/`--mp` so chunking keeps up.
 - The chat-style layout dedicates the top pane to prompt/response history, keeps a live REPL prompt at the bottom, and optionally mirrors the most recent MPI log window when `--tui-log-view` is active.

 ## License